Biden Sends Another 1K Forces to Kabul amid Chaos, Bringing Total to 6K

 The additional 1,000 forces comes after Biden ordered another 1,000 on Saturday, on top of an initial 3,000 forces to join those at the Hamid Karzai International Airport, bringing the total number of U.S. forces in Kabul up to around 6,000.

-The first 3,000 to the airport consisted of two Marine infantry battalions and an Army battalion that were already in the region.
-The second and third batch of 1,000 deployed from the 82nd Airborne Division in Fort Bragg.
+The first 3,000 to the airport consisted of two Marine infantry battalions, as well as some “enablers” that were already in the region.
+The second and third batch of 1,000 each deployed from the 82nd Airborne Division in Fort Bragg.

+The Pentagon confirmed the deployment in a statement on Sunday: “The Secretary [of Defense Lloyd Austin] authorized today the addition of another battalion of the 82nd Airborne to Hamid Karzai International Airport (HKIA) in Kabul.
+That will bring the total forces, once in place, to approximately 6,000.”

+Pentagon Press Secretary John Kirby said in a statement to Breitbart News:

 There is still an additional 1,000 soldiers from Bragg stationed nearby in Kuwait on standby, as well as an additional 1,000 joint Army-Air Force element in Qatar to help with the processing of Afghan refugees.